-DEFINITION OF TERMS: EPA: Environmental Protection Agency; MAXIMUM CONTAMINANT LEVEL GOAL OR "MCLG": The level of a contaminant in the drinking water below, which there is no known or expected risk to health.
+MCLG": The level of a contaminant in the drinking water below which there is no known or expected risk to health.
 Mclgs allow for a margin of safety.
 MAXIMUM CONTAMINANT LEVEL or "MCL": The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

-ACTION LEVEL or "AL": The concentration of a contaminant, which if exceeded, triggers treatment or other requirements, which a water system must follow.
+ACTION LEVEL or "AL": The concentration of a contaminant, which, if exceeded, triggers treatment or other requirements that a water system must follow.